Learn more about our Travel Heath Advisory Update and 2020 Oberammergau.

 Return to the ship for lunch, then enjoy an afternoon at leisure to wander Honfleur on your own.

-Cultural Discovery: Back on the ship, enjoy a lecture on Impressionism and an evening of jazz, courtesy of a local duo who will join you on board after dinner.
+Back on the ship, enjoy a lecture on Impressionism and an evening of jazz, courtesy of a local group who will join you on board after dinner.

 Taste of Normandy tour, Étretat’s iconic cliffs

 Your second day in Honfleur deliciously unravels with an included half-day Taste of Normandy tour.
 You’ll board motorcoaches bound for the Fécamp Benedictine monastery where you’ll see how the famous Benedictine liqueur — with its secret blend of 27 herbs and spices — is produced.
 Afterward, a scenic drive along Normandy’s limestone sea cliffs brings you Étretat for a visit.
 This scenic coastal village inspired artists ranging from Claude Monet to the novelist and poet Victor Hugo.
 You’ll have plenty of time to breathe in the sea air and admire the striking shapes of Étretat’s iconic cliffs.